-Everyone is welcome in the Sixth Form, provided they are prepared to work hard and have the basic Year 11 qualifications to make Level 3 Post 16 success a realistic prospect.
+Everyone is welcome in the Sixth Form, provided they are prepared to work hard, and have the agreed Year 11 qualifications.

-In order to enter the Sixth Form, it is a requirement that you attain an average of Grade 4 from your Key Stage 4 courses and meet the individual subject requirements.
-It is also a requirement that you will have achieved at least a Grade 4 in Mathematics and English at GCSE level.
+In order to enter the Sixth Form, it is a requirement that you attain a minimum of 5 passes at Grade 4 or above from your Key Stage 4 course, including English and Maths, and meet the individual subject requirements.

-Those who are considering joining the Sixth Form should study this prospectus carefully and talk to as many people as possible before deciding on their next step.
+Those who are considering joining the Sixth Form should study this prospectus carefully and talk to as many people as possible before deciding on their next stop.

-National Curriculum reform at Key Stage 5 resulted in new specifications in all subjects.
-AS and A2 examinations became 'de-coupled' and students now study linear two year courses throughout Year 12 and 13.
+National Curriculum reform at Key Stage 5 resulted in new specifications in all subjects, AS and A2 examinations became 'de-coupled' and students now study linear two year courses througout Year 12 and 13.

 Please note that all courses offered are subject to there being enough students opting for the course to make it viable.
-It is therefore crucial that you complete and return your application form no later than Friday 26 January 2024.
+It is therefore crucial that you complete and return your application form no later than Friday 31 January 2025.